rgcgithub/regenie/docs/docs/options.md

 The PLINK bed file is written using 'ref-last' encoding (i.e. REF allele is listed last in the bim file).

-Note that this cannot be used with the LOVO scheme.
+Note that this cannot be used with the LOVO/LODO schemes.

 ### Options
 | Option | Argument | Type | Description|